How Much Water Should I Drink?

 Water is essential for virtually every bodily function.
 It regulates body temperature, transports nutrients, removes waste, cushions joints, and supports cognitive function.
 Even mild dehydration (1-2% body weight loss) can impair physical and mental performance.

-- Climate: Hot or dry environments increase sweating
+- Climate: Hot or dry environments can add 500ml+ to daily needs

 Signs of Dehydration